samuelbalogh/remote/Readme.md

 - **Start of the day**: saying hello on Slack.
 Standup with the usual content, but with more details for each point, as required.
 Details can be added as a thread, so that the summary is still easy to parse for those not interested in the finer details.
 Signal any potential need for help.
 - **During work hours**, it's business as usual: development, testing, support, etc as required by the business.
 Communication mostly done on Slack either in written or verbal form (Slack calls).
 	- During development, a heavier emphasis on pull request descriptions: more background, more "why is this required", most context, the better.
 	- **Pair programming** can be done without difficulties if we have an appropriate videconferencing and screen sharing tool available.
-See the software section below for details.
+Slack is perfect for this.
 	- During **support**, a heavier emphasis on communication of progress of tickets is required, either through Slack or on Jira.
 I suspect that Slack calls with screen sharing enabled will be popular when on support (eg., to show how a feature is supposed to work and what is happening instead).
 	- Increased communication regarding availability.
 		- For longer breaks, I suggest signaling them in the specific team channel.
 "Heading off for lunch, will be back in around 40 mins.".